animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="ulist">

-- `GatewayReceiver` - The WAN replication component that receives data from a remote Apache Geode cluster’s `GatewaySender`.
+- `GatewayReceiver` - The WAN replication component that receives data from a remote Apache Geode cluster's `GatewaySender`.

-- `GatewaySender` - The WAN replication component that sends data to a remote Apache Geode cluster’s `GatewayReceiver`.
+- `GatewaySender` - The WAN replication component that sends data to a remote Apache Geode cluster's `GatewayReceiver`.

 </div>